-1. Causes and control measures for formaldehyde emission exceeding the standard
+1. Causes and control measures for excessive formaldehyde emissions

-1) High formaldehyde content in the adhesive.
-The higher the free formaldehyde content in the urea-formaldehyde resin adhesive used in the sheet, the higher the formaldehyde content in the slab, and the more formaldehyde released in the finished product.
+1) High formaldehyde content in adhesives.
+The higher the free formaldehyde content in the urea-formaldehyde resin adhesive used in thin sheets, the higher the formaldehyde content in the sheet blank, and the more formaldehyde is released from the finished product.

-2) Excessive wood particle glue application.
-Thin boards have a higher density than thick boards, meaning more wood particles are packed into a unit volume, which in turn increases the amount of adhesive required.
-As the amount of glue applied increases, formaldehyde emissions from the board also increase.
+2) Excessive use of adhesive for wood shavings.
+Thin boards have a higher density than thick boards, meaning there are more wood shavings per unit volume, which also increases the amount of adhesive used per unit volume.
+As the amount of adhesive used increases, the formaldehyde release from the board also increases.

-3) Improper hot pressing process.
-The amount of free formaldehyde released during hot pressing of thin sheets generally depends on the temperature and time of the press.
-The higher the temperature, the less free formaldehyde in the finished product; the shorter the press time, the more free formaldehyde in the finished product.
-High moisture content in the slab also increases free formaldehyde in the finished product.
+3) Inappropriate hot-pressing process.
+The amount of free formaldehyde released during the hot pressing of thin sheets generally depends on the hot-pressing temperature and time.
+The higher the hot-pressing temperature, the less free formaldehyde in the finished product; the shorter the hot-pressing time, the more free formaldehyde in the finished product.
+If the moisture content of the sheet is high, the amount of free formaldehyde in the finished product will also be higher.

 Control measures:

 1) Improve the adhesive synthesis process.
-Reduce the release of free formaldehyde in urea-formaldehyde resin adhesives by lowering the formaldehyde-to-urea mass ratio, increasing the number of urea additions during adhesive production, and adding formaldehyde scavengers.
+Reduce the release of free formaldehyde in urea-formaldehyde resin adhesives by lowering the mass ratio of formaldehyde to urea, increasing the number of times urea is added during adhesive preparation, and adding formaldehyde scavenging agents.

-2) Adjust the amount of shavings glue.
-The setting of the glue amount parameter should comprehensively consider the relationship between formaldehyde emission, mechanical properties and production costs.
+2) Adjust the amount of adhesive applied to the wood shavings.
+The setting of the adhesive application amount should take into account the relationship between formaldehyde release, mechanical properties, and production costs.

 3) Use formaldehyde-reducing additives.
-During the adhesive preparation process, some additives with formaldehyde-capturing functions, such as urea and ammonia, are added to react with free formaldehyde molecules during the hot pressing process.
+Additives with formaldehyde-capturing functions, such as urea and ammonia, are added during the adhesive preparation process to react with free formaldehyde molecules during hot pressing.

-4) Adjust the hot pressing process parameters.
-In order to reduce the free formaldehyde in the thin plate, the moisture content of the slab can be appropriately reduced, the hot pressing temperature can be increased, and the hot pressing time can be extended.
+4) Adjust hot pressing process parameters.
+In order to reduce free formaldehyde in the thin plate, the moisture content of the blank can be appropriately reduced and the hot pressing temperature increased, while extending the hot pressing time.

-5) Post-curing stacking.
-When the thin boards are cooled and stacked, the urea-formaldehyde resin in the boards will continue to react, reducing the free formaldehyde content in the boards.
-Generally, a stacking curing time of more than 48 hours is more appropriate.
+5) Post-curing and stacking.
+During the cooling and stacking of thin boards, the urea-formaldehyde resin inside the board will continue to react, which will reduce the free formaldehyde content in the board.
+Generally, a curing time of more than 48 hours is more suitable.

-2. Causes and control measures for unqualified static bending strength
+2. Reasons for unqualified static bending strength and control measures

-Static flexural strength is the maximum ability of particleboard to resist external forces without breaking.
-The low static flexural strength of thin boards is mainly caused by improper raw material quality and production process control.
+Static bending strength represents the maximum ability of particleboard to resist external forces without breaking.
+The low static bending strength of thin boards is mainly due to improper control of raw material quality and production processes.

-1) Poor particle shape.
-Generally speaking, particleboard produced from thinner particles has greater static bending strength than particleboard produced from thicker particles.
-However, excessively thin particles are prone to cracking, affecting static bending strength and other properties.
-Too low a moisture content in the wood chips increases cutting resistance and produces excessive debris.
-Improper settings for the flaker blade extension and blade clearance, too low a moisture content after drying, and breakage during transportation can also affect particle shape.
+1) Poor wood shaving shape.
+Generally speaking, thinner wood shavings produce particleboard with higher static bending strength than thicker wood shavings.
+However, excessively thin wood shavings are prone to cracking, affecting properties such as static bending strength.
+Other factors affecting wood shaving shape include: excessively low moisture content leading to increased cutting resistance and excessive chipping; improper blade extension and blade clearance settings in the wood chipper; excessively low moisture content after drying; and breakage during transportation.

-2) Irrational slab structure.
-Static bending strength is linearly correlated with the maximum density of the particleboard surface layer.
-The higher the surface density, the higher the static bending strength [2].
-Thin boards use a large proportion of surface particles, but the fibers in the surface particles have been destroyed and their strength is poor.
-Therefore, setting the surface particle ratio too high will affect the static bending strength of the board.
+2) The structure of the board is unreasonable.
+The static bending strength is linearly related to the highest density of the surface layer of the particleboard.
+The higher the surface layer density, the higher the static bending strength [2].
+The surface layer of the thin board has a large proportion of particleboard, and the fibers in the surface particleboard have been destroyed, so its strength is poor.
+Therefore, if the proportion of surface particleboard is set too high, it will affect the static bending strength of the board.

-3) Poor gluing effect.
-Since the surface material of the thin plate has a large specific surface area and strong moisture absorption capacity, sufficient gluing amount is required during production, and the adhesive must be applied evenly.
+3) Poor adhesive application effect.
+Due to the large specific surface area and strong moisture absorption capacity of the surface material of thin sheet, sufficient adhesive application is required during production, and the adhesive must be applied evenly.
 Otherwise, the static bending strength will be affected.

 Improvement measures:

-1) Controlling particle shape.
-Wood raw materials should be air-dried in the raw material yard for a period of time to maintain a moisture content of 40% to 60% before being used to produce particles.
-During the flaking process, the flaker blade extension and blade clearance should be adjusted based on particle shape.
-The drying process should ensure that the particle moisture content at the drying outlet remains within the process requirements.
+1) Control the shaving morphology.
+Wood raw materials should be air-dried in the raw material yard for a period of time, controlling the moisture content of the wood chips to within the range of 40%–60% before use to prepare shavings.
+During the shaving process, the blade extension and blade clearance of the shaving machine should be adjusted according to the shaving morphology.
+The drying process should ensure that the moisture content of the shavings at the drying outlet remains stable within the process requirements.

-2) Adjust the paving process.
-Increase the packing density of the thin board shavings so that more shavings per unit volume can withstand the applied force.
-Appropriately reduce the proportion of fine shavings in the surface layer and increase the proportion of coarse shavings in the core layer.
-This will increase the bending stress on the board and improve the static bending strength of the board.
+2) Adjust the installation process.
+Increase the bulk density of wood shavings in the thinner board so that more shavings per unit volume can bear the force, and appropriately reduce the proportion of fine shavings in the surface layer and increase the proportion of coarse shavings in the core layer, thereby increasing the bending stress on the board and improving its static bending strength.

-4) Adjust the hot pressing process.
-Increasing the hot pressing temperature can accelerate the curing of the adhesive, increase its fluidity and distribution uniformity, and improve production efficiency and product quality.
-Increasing the hot pressing pressure, especially the initial maximum pressure, can increase the density gradient between the surface and core layers of the sheet and improve its static bending strength.
+4) Adjust the hot-pressing process.
+Increasing the hot-pressing temperature allows the adhesive to cure rapidly, increasing its fluidity and distribution uniformity, thereby improving production efficiency and product quality.
+Increasing the hot-pressing pressure, especially the initial maximum pressure, can increase the density gradient between the surface and core layers of the board and improve its static bending strength.

 USD